cpaxton/costar_stack/costar_tools/object_on_table_segmenter/README.md

 If clustering is enabled each ground truth may have multiple entries.
 For example, if you want to collect separate data for multiple objects on the table simultaneously.
-Then the gorund truth format will be:
+Then the ground truth format will be:

 ```
 <date>_<name>_<entry#>_cluster_<cluster#>_ground_truth.pcd